 SAM is the primary Government repository for prospective federal awardee information and the centralized Government system for certain contracting, grants, and other assistance related processes.
-All institutions must be registered in the SAM to receive solicitations, awards, or payments.
+All institutions must be registered in the SAM to receive grant awards and grant payments.
 You must be registered in SAM to submit a grant proposal.
 To register in the SAM, you may use any one of the following methods:

-- Telephone: 1-866-606-8220 - SAM Website: sam.gov.
-Processing time for registration of an application submitting an application may take up to five (5) business days.
+Telephone: 1-866-606-8220SAM Website: sam.gov.